 Mac Software Hints

-The following have been revised to version Ventura (13.5).
+The following have been revised to version Sequoia 15.2

-Setting up a New Mac or Upgrading to Ventura!
+Setting up a New Mac or Upgrading to Sequoia

 I procrastenated for several years, but I've finally abandoned Mojave 10.14) and with it, 32-bit support for IRAF.
 It's taken a while for things to become convenient again, but I'm a believer--- come on in, the water's fine!
 Here's what I've done to make things good for myself; of course, YMMV.